Will Verizon Communications Inc. (VZ) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a 0.92% gain in the last 1 month and extending the period to 3 months gives it a 10.08%, and is 2.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.74% over the week and 3.66% over the month.
+The stock witnessed a -2.84% gain in the last 1 month and extending the period to 3 months gives it a 6.35%, and is -3.61% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.80% over the week and 3.61% over the month.

 Verizon Communications Inc. (VZ) Analyst Forecasts